Road Improvements: Hipkins Road

 • What traffic calming measures has the design group investigated for incorporation on Hipkins, Angle, and Elwood?

-The City has never purchased a home for the construction of a roadway.
+The city has never purchased a home for the construction of a roadway.
 It’s not an easy process, extremely expensive, and would delay the project years.
 Raised crosswalks (speed bumps for roadways, as we can’t install speed bumps like they have in parking lots) are not typically installed and per FHWA guidance should not be installed on arterial streets, particularly with the volume of Hipkins.
-Additionally, sharper chicanes would have a slowing effect, but if they are installed to the degree to have success, conflicting movements in opposing directions with larger vehicles will occur.
+Additionally, sharper chicanes would have a slowing effect, but if they were installed to the degree to have success, conflicting movements in opposing directions with larger vehicles could occur.
 While they have been endorsed by the design guidelines, they are not popular and with the radii required to remove conflicting movements, they aren’t terribly effective as evidenced by what exists out there today.

 • Am I getting a cluster mailbox?